Jyotishman89/8086-Hardware-Latency-Profiler/README.md

 ## Overview

 While cycle-accurate CPU emulators attempt to replicate every micro-state of a processor, this tool provides a high-level **heuristic performance estimation**.
-Utilizing an XGBoost regressor trained on over 82,500 instruction-level contextual observations derived from 15,000 simulated execution sequences, the engine evaluates multi-line assembly blocks as a contextual sliding window.
-By combining sequence-based machine learning with a deterministic Shadow Decoder (`MicrocodeInsightEngine`), it accurately identifies architectural bottlenecks—such as memory bus saturation or control flow hazards—to help developers optimize code at the algorithmic level.
+Utilizing an XGBoost regressor trained on over 82,500 contextual instruction samples derived from 15,000 simulated execution sequences, the engine evaluates multi-line assembly blocks as a contextual sliding window.
+By combining sequence-based machine learning with a deterministic Shadow Decoder (`MicrocodeInsightEngine`), it estimates potential architectural bottlenecks—such as memory bus saturation or control flow hazards—to help developers optimize code at the algorithmic level.
 The model achieves a **95.31% R² score** with a Mean Absolute Error (MAE) of **1.02 cycles**.

 ## System Architecture